Yaroslav Halan: Assassination

-Since the dissolution of the Soviet Union, the role of the UPA in Halan's assassination has increasingly come under scrutiny.
+Since the dissolution of the Soviet Union, the role of the UPA in Halan's assassination has come under increasing scrutiny.
 Historian David R. Marples has noted that the methods of the assassination were more similar to the prior killing of Leon Trotsky, which was organised by Soviet intelligence, than typical OUN or UPA assassinations; in contrast to the usage of an axe by Halan's killers, the OUN usually conducted its killings with firearms.
 Petro Duzhyi, a soldier of the UPA, claimed in a 1993 interview with historian Mykola Oleksyuk that Timofei Strokach expressed a desire to have Halan killed; according to Duzhyi, Strokach had said during an interrogation that Halan's support for arresting the Ukrainian Greek Catholic Church's leadership had sparked a popular uprising.
-Ukrainian literary historian Yuliia Kysla also describes the assassination as a false-flag operation, referring to Lukashevych and Stakhur as being part of one of many groups which were supposedly part of the UPA, but were actually under the control of the Soviet government.
+Ukrainian literary historian Yuliia Kysla argues that the assassination was a false-flag operation, referring to Lukashevych and Stakhur as being part of one of many groups which were supposedly part of the UPA, but were actually under the control of the Soviet government.
 Vasyl Kuk, the leader of the UPA, would continue to claim that the assassination had been organised by the MGB in interviews after the Soviet Union's dissolution.

 The possibility that he was assassinated by the OUN or UPA, however, has not been conclusively ruled out.
 Dmitry Vedeneyev and Sergei Shevchenko, writers for the Ukrainian newspaper 2000, compared Halan to Salman Rushdie in 2002 in reference to the latter's Satanic Verses controversy and noted that Halan's criticism of the Catholic Church made him extremely unpopular in deeply-religious Galicia.
 Marples also notes that there are several problems with most accounts of Halan's assassination and the aftermath, arguing that it is effectively impossible to determine who was responsible for his assassination given that he was equally loathed by both the Soviet government and the UPA at the time of his death.